Mariam-Badr-MB/Mariam-Badr-MB/README.md

 ## 🚀 About Me
 🎓 **Bachelor's in Computers and Artificial Intelligence** – Cairo University
-🤖 **Passionate about AI & Machine Learning**, with a strong foundation in problem-solving and data science.
+🤖 **Passionate about AI & Machine Learning**, with a strong foundation in problem-solving .
 ⚡ **Currently Exploring:** Deep Learning, Generative AI, and MLOps.
 🏆 **Achievements:** Participated in multiple Kaggle competitions & AI-related projects.